A unique organisation for FM

-The Society is dedicated to interdisciplinary and cross-sector academic enterprise to support the needs of the UK research community, government, businesses and the public interest.
+The Facilities Society is a not-for-profit organisation dedicated to interdisciplinary and cross-sector academic enterprise to support the needs of the UK research community, government, businesses and the public interest.
 In its role as a learned society, it complements established institutes and the universities, working with them wherever possible and pursuing mutual recognition for each others’ qualifications.

 Focus of interest